Actindo-AG/Documentation/Channels/Operation/01_ManageOffers.md

 ## Create an offer

+You can either create an offer for a PIM product or an offer for a new product.

+### Create an offer from a PIM product

 If the Actindo *PIM* module is used, offers can be created directly from the *PIM* products.

-### Create an offer from a PIM product

 #### Prerequisites